 Meanwhile, Israel’s truce with the Hamas-led government in Gaza is now in its fourth day.
 On Tuesday, Israeli Defense Minister Amir Peretz dismissed calls to extend the ceasefire to the West Bank.

-In Europe, a new report by the European Parliament has concluded eleven European countries "cooperated actively or passively" with the secret CIA practice known as extraordinary rendition.
-The investigation found more than twelve hundred CIA flights went through European airspace or landed at one of its airports.
-The report echoes the earlier conclusions of an inquiry by the Council of Europe — Europe’s top human rights body.
+In Europe, a new report by the European Parliament has concluded 11 European countries "cooperated actively or passively" with the secret CIA practice known as extraordinary rendition.
+The investigation found more than 1,200 CIA flights went through European airspace or landed at one of its airports.
+The report echoes the earlier conclusions of an inquiry by the Council of Europe, Europe’s top human rights body.
 While that report was based mostly on news reports and other public information, European Parliament investigators obtained records of a meeting of European and NATO foreign ministers from December of last year.
-The records show the participants — including Secretary of State Condoleezza Rice — acknowledged the CIA transferred prisoners and operated secret prisons on European soil.
+The records show the participants, including Secretary of State Condoleezza Rice, acknowledged the CIA transferred prisoners and operated secret prisons on European soil.

-In Mexico, the parliament was the site of a major scuffle Tuesday as rival lawmakers fought over a protest against this week’s inauguration of president-elect Felipe Calderon.
+In Mexico, the Parliament was the site of a major scuffle Tuesday as rival lawmakers fought over a protest against this week’s inauguration of President-elect Felipe Calderon.
 Lawmakers threw chairs and exchanged punches when one group aligned with defeated presidential candidate Andres Manuel Lopez Obrador tried to take the podium where Calderon is due to be sworn in.
 Lopez Obrador’s supporters have vowed to prevent Calderon’s inauguration amid allegations he stole Mexico’s elections with massive fraud.
-Official results show Calderon won the election by less than one percentage point.
+Official results show Calderon won the election by less than 1 percentage point.

 The land reform bill was already approved by Bolivia’s lower house earlier this month but needed Senate approval to come into law.

-In Cuba, President Fidel Castro released a statement Tuesday announcing he will not attend celebrations this week for his eightieth birthday.
-Castro says his doctors told him he is not ready for public events as continues to recover from intestinal surgery.
+In Cuba, President Fidel Castro released a statement Tuesday announcing he will not attend celebrations this week for his 80th birthday.
+Castro says his doctors told him he is not ready for public events as he continues to recover from intestinal surgery.